Making sense of it all

 |Pressure-cooked or canned food caused a moderate WBC’S increase|

 |Man-made foods (devoid of enzymes), such as alcohol, carbonated beverages, white sugar, flour & vinegar cause a severe WBC’S increase|

-Kautchakoff showed that meat, whether it was canned, cooked, cured or salted produced a violent reaction as seen in food poisoning!
+Kautchakoff showed how cured, salted meat produced a violent reaction such as seen in food poisoning.

 Circulating immune complexes are antigen/antibody/allergen complexes that circulate in your blood and lymph 24 hours a day.
-They come from food that was not completely digested and have slipped through an incompetent mucosal barrier.
+They come from food that was not completely digested and have slipped through an incompetent mucous barrier.
 This is what is called “Leaky Gut Syndrome”.
-When the mucosal barrier has become too permeable, undigested remnants of food get through and set off the immune system.
-This is how allergies (especially from food) are formed.
+When the mucous barrier has become too permeable, undigested remnants of food get through and trigger an immune response.
+This is how food allergies are formed.
 Fibromyalgia, Chronic fatigue syndrome and many of the “newly” discovered 20th century diseases are simply an inability to digest food.